Founder · NS Studio LLC

 02

 Automation is not the goal.
-Leverage is.
+Accountable scale is.

 The best AI products know when to automate, when to route, when to explain, and when a human must own the final decision.